imjasonh/globetrotter/README.md

     - Keep track of how many times a Drill Cannon has been fired on the planet, by either player.
 After _Firing_, roll two dice.
 If the total of those two dice is less than the number of times a Drill Cannon has fired, the planet is destroyed, along with all Rovers and Buildings on the planet.
   - **Treasury** - when a player has a Treasury, they can choose to save an action point, and use it later.
     - The Treasury can store up to 3 action points.
-    - For example, instead of moving or building, a Rover can save its action point in the Treasury.
+    - For example, instead of moving or building, a player can save its action point in the Treasury.
 On the player's next turn, they can perform one extra action before the other player's turn.
 If a Treasury has 3 action points saved in it, the player could take up to 4 actions.
-    - When a Treasury is destroyed, all of the action points it holds are also lost.
+    - When a Treasury is destroyed, all of the action points it holds are _immediately_ available to the player that destroyed it; they cannot save them in their own Treasury, and must immediately use or forfeit them.
+This can never result in more than 4 actions being taken by the same player consecutively (e.g., if they used their own Treasury-banked actions to destroy an enemy Treasury); any excessive action points are forefeit.
 - **Decommission** - remove an HQ building or friendly Fortification from the board.
   - Any Fortifications surrounding a Building are not removed.
   - When a Treasury or Factory is decomissioned, all of their saved points are lost.